The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 Click the Continue button to save your settings.
 If you change tabs or use the main menu, all changes to the settings will be lost!

 After saving the settings, switch to the Sensors Selected by Tag tab to see a list of all sensors that you added with the tag(s) you defined in step 4.
 To change tags, go back to the Settings tab.
 You can additionally add sensors manually.
 To do so, switch to the Select Sensors Manually tab.
-See the Report Settings section for detailed information.
 The final report shows sensors from both manual and by tag selection.

-Note: For large PDF reports, PRTG automatically splits the output into separate files to avoid huge PDF files.
-You can change the number of sensors which PRTG includes into each PDF file by editing the report templates manually.
+For large PDF reports, PRTG automatically splits the output into separate files to avoid huge PDF files.
+You can change the number of sensors that PRTG includes into each PDF file by editing the report templates manually.
 For details, see this Knowledge Base article: Can I change the number of PDFs created by a report?